mtristram/hillik/README.md

 Data
 ----

-Likelihood data are installed automatically by cobaya.
+Data for the likelihoods are installed automatically by cobaya.
 Just type
 ```shell
 $ cobaya-install -p path/to/data your_file.yaml
 ```